Floquet-ADAPT-VQE: A Quantum Algorithm to Simulate Non-Equilibrium Physics in Periodically Driven Systems: Conclusions and Outlook

 Secondly, we can study phenomena related to light-matter interactions in many-body systems.
 This algorithm is suitable for simulating multi-frequency light-matter interactions in such systems.
 By leveraging the extended Floquet state, we can investigate the linear response in periodically driven many-body interacting systems, similar to the theoretical studies conducted in non-interacting tight-binding Hamiltonians \cite{Kumar_PRB_2020}.
 Furthermore, this approach can be applied to study high harmonic generation in many-body interacting solids \cite{Kumar_HHG_2022arXiv}.

-In conclusion, our framework enables the determination of quasienergies and the preparation of Floquet states in Floquet-Hilbert space, thereby facilitating the study of non-equilibrium physics of periodically driven many-body systems on NISQ devices.
+In conclusion, our work establishes a foundation for developing future quantum simulation algorithms for time-periodic systems using the extended Floquet Hamiltonian.
+Specifically, our Floquet-ADAPT-VQE algorithm facilitates the determination of quasienergies and the preparation of Floquet states within the Floquet-Hilbert space, thereby advancing the study of non-equilibrium physics in periodically driven many-body systems on quantum processors.
+To implement our algorithm on NISQ devices, further efforts are required to identify more efficient (smaller) operator pools and to study the algorithm's performance under various noise models, which we leave for future work.